jcu-transport-physics/liquid-transport-data/README.md

 ## How to contribute

-1. Create a (git branch)[https://www.atlassian.com/git/tutorials/using-branches] with a title like "JDoe2015"
+1. Create a [git branch](https://www.atlassian.com/git/tutorials/using-branches)with a title like "JDoe2015"
 2. Open a pull request for the branch
 3. Create a new folder that contains:
 ```